chaima-123/ExportAndroXD/README.md

 ## **Artboard**

 You need to select the whole artboard and then you click on the button “export all artboard” to get the XML files or you can also export only the selected artboards and click on button “export selected artboards” .

+## **NAMES OF ARTBOARD**

+Every artboard will be converted to an xml file in android studio, for that you must attach the extension .xml to name of the artboard.

 ## **ID**